MicrosoftDocs/bot-docs/articles/bot-framework-dotnet-compose-messages.md

 ## Message attachments

-The **Attachments** property of a message activity can be used to send and receive images and other content such as rich cards.
+The **Attachments** property of a message activity can be used to send and receive simple media attachments (e.g., image, audio, video, file) and rich cards.
 For details, see [Add attachments to messages](bot-framework-dotnet-add-attachments.md).

 ## Message entities